Back in 2016, I spent an entire year building programmatic websites using Selenium.

 Headless mode runs Chrome without a visible window, making it perfect for servers, CI pipelines, and background jobs.
 It uses identical rendering to regular Chrome but consumes less memory and allows running multiple browsers in parallel.

-Can Selenium handle websites with infinite scrolling websites?
+Can Selenium handle websites with infinite scrolling?

 What's the best locator strategy for Selenium web scraping?